balasaikshirsagar/balasaikshirsagar/README.md

 - 👋 Hi, I’m @balasaikshirsagar
-- 👀 I’m interested in coding especially in Java and python as I always like features of object oriented programming.
+- 👀 I’m interested in coding especially in Java and PHP as I always like features of object oriented programming.
-- 💞️ I’m looking to collaborate on projects of data science
+- 💞️ I’m looking to collaborate on projects of Full Stack Development
 - 📫 How to reach me @balasaikshirsagar@gmail.com

 <!---